isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 Your GCP project gives you access to all of the technologies that make up the Google Cloud Platform (GCP).
-These technologies include BigQuery, Cloud Storage, Compute Engine, Google Genomics, etc.  The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data, *without* necessarily being an interface between you and the GCP.
-Although one component of the ISB-CGC is a web-app (running on Google App Engine), you do not necessarily need to go through the web-app to access other components of the ISB-CGC.
-For example, the open-access TCGA data that we have loaded into BigQuery tables can be accessed directly via the `BigQuery web interface <https://www.bigquery.cloud.google.com>` or from Python or R.  Similarly, the ISB-CGC programmatic API is a REST service that can be used accessed from many different programming languages.
+These technologies include BigQuery, Cloud Storage, Compute Engine, Google Genomics, etc.  The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data, *without* necessarily inserting an extra interface layer between you and the GCP.
+Although one component of the ISB-CGC is a web-app (running on Google App Engine), some users may prefer not to go through the web-app to access other components of the ISB-CGC.
+For example, the open-access TCGA data that we have loaded into BigQuery tables can be accessed directly via the `BigQuery web interface <https://www.bigquery.cloud.google.com>` or from Python or R.  Similarly, the ISB-CGC programmatic API is a REST service that can be used from many different programming languages.

 The connection between your GCP project (whether it is an ISB-CGC sponsored and funded project